 I have a few friends who have been kind enough to give me feedback and free editing.
 I mean “kind” like how I talked about kindness in last week’s blog where they honestly point out what’s not working in my story.
 Don’t get me wrong, they are also supportive and encouraging.
 But sometimes, they ask me to give up the things in my writing that are most connected to my pride, the things that make me look clever and insightful.
 And at first, it can be annoying.

 Writing is a labor of love.
 I love you, my reader.
 I also love the ideas and words I have been given.
 I love crafting an excellent story.
 Part of that creative work is known as “Killing your darlings.”
 I suppose a less morbid way to phrase it would be some sort of sifting for gold metaphor.
-But this is me we’re talking about.
+But this is me we’re talking about; of course I’m going to use the dark one.
 To kill your darling is to be willing to let go of the part of your creation that you are most emotionally attached to.
 For me, those parts are generally the ones that are an attempt to cover up something I don’t want the reader to see.
 Sure I messed up but look over here at all the things I’ve learned and how put together and smart I am now.
 In short, they are things that bolster my pride.

 Once I recover from my initial reluctance to accept feedback, I start to realize that my editors are generally correct.
 I realize that I cannot serve you, my reader, by making myself look better.
 I start to realize, Maybe I don’t need to use this page to prove my brilliance or my wisdom.
 Maybe I am not loving the reader well in doing so.
 Maybe the best way I can serve my reader is to humbly tell them what happened and let the rest take care of itself.
 It might make you angry or frustrated or sad or happy.
 It might make me look like an idiot.
 But the best parts of a story are the ones that hit you, the reader, in your humanity, that connect you to a part of yourself you might not have looked at in a while.
 I do you a disservice when I try to manhandle that process.